awpoch/react-resume/README.md

 ### More Information:
 * Showcases me and my achievements
-* Links to each personal project
+* Links to each of my personal projects
-*

 ### Here's a Preview:
 ![ReactJS Resume Website](src/images/portfolio/ReactResume.png?raw=true 'ReactJS Resume Website')